vsoch/vsoch.github.io/_posts/2021/2021-09-06-latex-to-jekyll.md

 This meant that "make build" would build my container, "make" would render LaTeX into the includes, and then "make run" would run my server to preview.
 Easy peezy!
-But I haven't shown you what's in entrypoint.sh, which is arguably the logic of the operation!
+But I haven't shown you what's in `entrypoint.sh`, which is arguably the logic of the operation!
 Let's do that.

 ### Entrypoint